Car battery corrosion — causes and fixes

 Also, it’s dangerous to touch the battery without gloves in this case, and it’s essential that you responsibly handle the situation.
 Various reasons lead to battery corrosion – from an old battery to stuck vents and leak of acid fluid from the battery, it’s all a possibility.

 In case of corrosion on the battery, you should deal with the matter immediately to avoid poor battery performance and even worse consequences for your car.
+The right way to deal with this issue is to measure the battery voltage and look into the reasons behind battery corrosion.

 Problems caused by battery corrosion